Kalsaria-C/em-omc/logging-analytics/alarms-detection-rules-la/create-and-verify-alarm/create-and-verify-alarm.md

 ## Task 3: Upload a File

-To verify the alarm, you need to upload log records, which will be parsed by parser, attaching label to the log record which satisfies the condition.
-Detection rule will detect the label and post the data into metric.
-Alarm will be triggered when the metric data satisfies the trigger rule.
+To verify the alarm, you need to upload log records, which will be parsed by the parser, attaching a label to the log record that satisfies the condition.
+The detection rule will detect the label and post the data into metric.
+The alarm will be triggered when the metric data meets the trigger rule.

-1. Upload some log records from desktop to the console, so that it will get parsed, label will get attached to it as per the condition and it will get detected in the detection rule.
+1. Upload some log records to the console so that it will get parsed, the label will get attached to it as per the condition, and it will get detected in the detection rule.

 2. You will use log records on which the **livelab\_mushop\_api\_logs** parser is created.

-3. Navigate to **OCI Cloud Shell**, as shown in image.
+3. Navigate to **OCI Cloud Shell**, as shown in the image.
 ![oci-cloud-shell](images/oci-cloud-shell.png)

 4. Run the following commands in **OCI Cloud Shell**.